TianciGao/DiffPPO/README.md

 ## Contribution

-We welcome contributions to DiffPPO.
+We welcome contributions to PPO-DAP.
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b new-feature`).